-Flex will count your steps when you are pushing a stroller or a shopping cart as we do want to give you credit for this activity.
-That said, because your hands are not moving, your step count may be a bit lower during this activity.
+Flex should count your steps when you are pushing a stroller or a shopping cart, but because your hands are not moving your step count may be lower than usual.

 Will my Flex pick up steps when I’m in the car or riding a vehicle somewhere?

 Flex is a smart device that has been designed to not pick up your steps in these activities.
 It has been tested against driving, buses, trains, and other public transportation and should not give you extra steps when you’re traveling.
-That said, sometimes you’ll hit a bumpy road and may get a step or two.
-These should not make a big difference in your overall stats.
+On bumpy roads you may get a few extra steps but these should not make a big difference in your overall stats.

 How can I make my Flex tracking more accurate?